ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 These variables apply only when using NCO mode (i.e. when ``RUN_ENVIR`` is set to "nco").

 ``COMINgfs``: (Default: "/base/path/of/directory/containing/gfs/input/files")
    The beginning portion of the path to the directory that contains files generated by the external model (FV3GFS).
 The initial and lateral boundary condition generation tasks need this path in order to create initial and boundary condition files for a given cycle on the native FV3-LAM grid.
-For a cycle that starts on the date specified by the variable YYYYMMDD (consisting of the 4-digit year, 2-digit month, and 2-digit day of the month) and the hour specified by the variable HH (consisting of the 2-digit hour-of-the-day), the directory in which the workflow will look for the external model files is:
+For a cycle that starts on the date specified by the variable YYYYMMDD (consisting of the 4-digit year, 2-digit month, and 2-digit day of the month) and the hour specified by the variable HH (consisting of the 2-digit hour of the day), the directory in which the workflow will look for the external model files is:

    .. code-block:: console